viltjs/eds-react/README.md

 # Beyond the Edge: EDS React Boilerplate

 This is a boilerplate for integrating ReactJS with Adobe Edge Delivery Services (EDS).
 This setup provides a robust development experience, combining the power of a modern JavaScript framework with the simplicity and performance of EDS.
-This guide will help you get started with the development environment, build your components, and deploy them.

 ## Key Features
 - Seamless EDS Integration: Our React components are built as Universal Module Definition (UMD) bundles, making them easy to consume within the EDS block-based architecture.